fnichol/mtoc/mtoc-parser/README.md

 level is captured, its title is normalized for Markdown output, and a URL anchor slug is generated.
 The title and anchor slug conform to the auto-generated links produced by GitHub Markdown rendering and Gists.
 The `Header`s can be consumed, mutated, transformed, filtered over trivially as they are presented via an `Iterator`.
-Finally a [`Formatter`] is present which can consume `Header`s and output a formatted table of contents to a 'writer' which implementes the `Write` trait.
+A [`Formatter`] is provided which can consume `Header`s and output a formatted table of contents to a 'writer' which implements the `Write` trait.
+Finally, a [`WriterBuilder`] is provided which combines all of the above (with reasonable defaults) and writes the table of contents inlined into the source Markdown document to a provided 'writer'.

 [CommonMark]: https://commonmark.org/
 [`Formatter`]: enum.Formatter.html
 [`Header`]: struct.Header.html
+[`WriterBuilder`]: struct.WriterBuilder.html

 ## Usage